JJ/R-dupNodes/README.md

 `dupNodes` is the companion package to paper "Intra-family links in the analysis of marital networks", with [reference here](inst/REFERENCES.bib).

-It creates duplicates of nodes that have self loops such as the one in this graph
+It creates duplicates of nodes that have self loops in undirected graphs such as the one here

 ![A with self loop](img/self-loops.png)